 FAQs

-How do I convert MP4 to JEPG sequence?
+How do I convert MP4 to JPEG sequence?

-In VideoProc Converter AI, just select JPEG in the Snapshot panel, and input the number of the image count.
-Then it will export an image sequence in JPEG format in a folder.
+In VideoProc Converter AI, just select JPEG in the Snapshot panel, and input the number of images.
+The software will export a sequential JPEG image series in a folder, maintaining the original frame order and quality.

 How do I save a video as a PNG sequence?